zjlywjh001/PhrackCTF-Platform-Personal/README.md

 3. Set database information in system.properties
 4. Mail template in mail.properties
 5. Create a user and set column "role" to "admin" for setting a user as administrator.
 6. ***Important Security Issue!!!
-Change Cookie Encryption key in spring-shiro.xml before deployment***
+Change Cookie Encryption key in spring-shiro.xml before deployment.***

 ## Docker
 The docker image for this project is available now.